Tannakian classification of equivariant principal bundles on toric varieties: Correspondence between equivariant --bundles and --filtered algebras

 \section{Correspondence between equivariant $G$--bundles and $\Sigma$--filtered algebras}

-Let $X$ be a complex toric variety.
+Let $X$ be a toric variety defined over an algebraically closed field $K$ of characteristic $0$.
 Assume that every maximal cone in the fan $\Sigma$ of $X$ is of top dimension.
 We note that this assumption is always satisfied when $X$ is a complete toric variety.

 \begin{defn} Let $\mf{Calg}_G(\Sigma)$ be the category whose objects are compatible $\Sigma$--filtered $K$--algebras $B$ such that \begin{itemize} \item $B$ admits a $G$--action with respect to which it is $G$--equivariantly isomorphic to the algebra $K[G]$,